obewds/obewds-tw-config/docs/index.md

 So it's worth mentioning now, that much of the inspiration for this workflow and approach comes from the PITA nature of not just dealing with long strings of atomic classes, but also adding to those long strings by adding 30-50% more of them for something like dark mode!

-So this approach in this package is ultimately meant to make that MUCH easier to manage and iterate through from initial prototyping workflows to final production workflows!
+So the approach of this solution to that problem is ultimately meant to make things easier to manage and iterate through the evolution of an app from initial prototyping workflows to final production workflows!
 :::